-The Company's other Canadian operations are composed of its contract operations management and consulting services provided by Extendicare Assist, and group purchasing services provided by SGP Purchasing Partner Network.
+The Company's other Canadian operations are composed of its contract services and consulting provided by Extendicare Assist, and group purchasing services provided by SGP Purchasing Partner Network.

-Contract Operations Management and Consulting Services
+Contract Services and Consulting

-Through its Extendicare Assist division, the Company leverages its expertise in operating LTC centres and retirement living communities in providing a wide range of contract operations management and consulting services to third parties.
+Through its Extendicare Assist division, the Company leverages its expertise in operating LTC centres and retirement living communities in providing a wide range of contract services and consulting to third parties.
 Extendicare Assist partners with not-for-profit and for-profit organizations, hospitals and municipalities seeking to improve their management practices, quality of care practices and operating efficiencies.
-Extendicare Assist provides a broad range of services aimed at meeting the needs of its partners, from operational consulting to overall facility management.
-The management service offering can include a broad spectrum of services, including: financial administration, record keeping, regulatory compliance and purchasing.
+Extendicare Assist provides a broad range of services aimed at meeting the needs of its partners, including: financial administration, record keeping, regulatory compliance and purchasing.
 In addition, Extendicare Assist provides consulting services to third parties for the development and redevelopment of LTC centres.

-As a skilled manager and operator for third parties, Extendicare Assist's managed portfolio consisted of 54 LTC centres and retirement living communities with capacity for 6,661 residents as at March 31, 2019 (December 31, 2018 - 53 centres with capacity for 6,497 residents).
+Extendicare Assist's contract services portfolio consisted of 53 LTC centres and retirement living communities with capacity for 6,601 residents as at June 30, 2019 (December 31, 2018 - 53 centres with capacity for 6,497 residents).